angular/angular/aio/content/guide/architecture.md

 It implements core and optional functionality as a set of TypeScript libraries that you import into your applications.

 The architecture of an Angular application relies on certain fundamental concepts.
-The basic building blocks of the Angular framework are Angular components that are organized into *NgModules*.
+The basic building blocks of the Angular framework are Angular components.
-NgModules collect related code into functional sets; an Angular application is defined by a set of NgModules.
-An application always has at least a *root module* that enables bootstrapping, and typically has many more *feature modules*.

-*   Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program logic and data
+Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program logic and data

-*   Components use *services*, which provide specific functionality not directly related to views.
+Components use *services*, which provide background functionality not directly related to views such as fetching data.
-    Service providers can be *injected* into components as *dependencies*, making your code modular, reusable, and efficient.
+Such services can be *injected* into components as *dependencies*, making your code modular, reusable, and efficient.

-Modules, components and services are classes that use *decorators*.
+Components and services are classes marked with *decorators*.
-These decorators mark their type and provide metadata that tells Angular how to use them.
+These decorators provide metadata that tells Angular how to use them.

 *   The metadata for a component class associates it with a *template* that defines a view.
     A template combines ordinary HTML with Angular *directives* and *binding markup* that allow Angular to modify the HTML before rendering it for display.